SuhasSrinivasan/modkit/book/src/intro_pileup.md

 Passing `--modified-bases` not required, but directs Modkit to use optimized routines which will lead to better efficiency.
 This option _does_ require a FASTA reference, and will only emit bedmethyl records for base modifications to the primary sequence base in the reference.
 For example, a command with the option `--modified-bases 5mC 5hmC 6mA` will _not_ have 6mA records on genomic Cytosine locations where a read has a C>A mismatch nor 5mC/5hmC records at genomic Adenine locations.
-For more details on how this option works see [migrating to v0.6.0](./migrating_060.md).
+For more details on how this option changes results from previous versions see [migrating to v0.6.0](./migrating_060.md).

 A subset of the base modifications present in the modBAM can specified For example, passing the option `--modified-bases 5mC` when the modBAM contains 5mC and 5hmC calls will only produce 5mC records.